pallavigowdasn/next-users-and-posts/README.md

 - The API provides endpoints for fetching users (GET /users) and posts (GET /posts?userId={id}), where userId filters posts by the selected user.
 - the data structure includes:
- Users: Contain an id and name.
+ Users: Contain an id and name and address and company.
  Posts: Contain id, title, body, and userId to link posts to specific users.